lambda-feedback/ArraySymbolicEqual/readme.md

 ### Getting Started

 1. Clone this repository
-2. Change the name of the evaluation function in `config.json`
+2. The evaluation function name is set in `config.json` (`arraySymbolicEqual`).
-3. The name must be unique.
 To view existing grading functions, go to:

    - [Staging API Gateway Integrations](https://eu-west-2.console.aws.amazon.com/apigateway/main/develop/integrations/attach?api=c1o0u8se7b&region=eu-west-2&routes=0xsoy4q)
    - [Production API Gateway Integrations](https://eu-west-2.console.aws.amazon.com/apigateway/main/develop/integrations/attach?api=cttolq2oph&integration=qpbgva8&region=eu-west-2&routes=0xsoy4q)

-4. Merge commits into the default branch
+3. Merge commits into the default branch
-   - This will trigger the `test-and-deploy.yml` workflow, which will build the docker image, push it to a shared ECR repository, then call the backend `grading-function/ensure` route to build the necessary infrastructure to make the function available from the client app.
+   - This will trigger the `test-lint.yml` workflow to run tests and linting.
+On success, `staging-deploy.yml` and `production-deploy.yml` will build the Docker image, push it to a shared ECR repository, then call the backend `grading-function/ensure` route to make the function available.

-5. You are now ready to start developing your function:
+4. You are now ready to start developing your function:

    - Edit the `app/evaluation.py` file, which ultimately gets called when the function is given the `eval` command
-   - Edit the `app/evaluation_tests.py` file to add tests which get run:
+   - Edit the `app/evaluation_test.py` file to add tests which get run:
      - Every time you commit to this repo, before the image is built and deployed
      - Whenever the `healthcheck` command is supplied to the deployed function
-   - Edit the `app/docs.md` file to reflect your changes.
-This file is baked into the function's image, and is made available using the `docs` command.
-This feature is used to display this function's documentation on our [Documentation](https://lambda-feedback.github.io/Documentation/) website once it's been hooked up!
+   - Edit the `app/docs/user.md` and `app/docs/dev.md` files to reflect your changes.
+These files are baked into the function's image and are made available using the `docs` command.
+This feature is used to display documentation on our [Documentation](https://lambda-feedback.github.io/Documentation/) website.

 ---